Gökgöl Cave: Formation and geology

 The cave is situated at 82 m above main sea level on the eastern bank of Erçek Creek, which has eroded its riverbed to a deeper level.
 It is an active or semi-active speleogenesis cave system that has been forming since the rocks were laid down in the Neogene period, between 7.0 and 2.5 million years ago.
 The karst cave was formed horizontally inside carboniferous limestone.
 The cave consists of four distinct rock layers, which show that the region underwent four different geomorphological periods.
 An east-west directed fault was also instrumental in the formation of the cave in addition to the dissolution of limestone by carbonic acid.

 The total length of the east–west directed cave is 3350 m.
 It consists of a main gallery and two auxiliary galleries, one stretching towards north and the other southwards.
 The cave has three entrances, two of them being from previous periods, and one is still active.
 Situated beside Erçek Creek, the hydrological active entrance is inaccessible to humans because it is narrow and wet.
 The cave is entered through a large mouth located at a higher level.
-A 875 m-long portion of the cave is open to public.
+A 875 m-long portion of the cave is open to the public.

 The main gallery ends at a narrow and wet siphon, which is 10 m higher than the entrance.
 There are large chambers formed by collapse of the roof where auxiliary galleries branch off.
 The section of the main gallery between the entrance and the large collapse chamber varies from 2 to 15 m wide, and has a height of 1–18 m.
 By contrast, the following gallery section is only 1 to 5 m wide, and its height varies between 0.5 and 8 m.
 The southern gallery is older than the northwards directed one.
 The northern gallery is much narrower than the other gallery.
 Underground water running in the cave joins Erçek Creek.
 The cave section in the vadose zone, the main gallery and the great collapse chamber, are rich with colorful speleothems such as stalactites, stalagmites, draperies, sinterfahne and dripstones.
 The sections beyond the great collapse chamber of the main gallery and the northern gallery contain only wall dripstones and patterns formed by underground water.